When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Testing dynamic valuation in cereal purchases

 \subsubsection{Structural and behavioural sources of empirical discipline}

-Raw pass rates alone are insufficient to interpret fit: they conflate empirical success with permissiveness and provide only a binary measure of failure.
-As emphasised by \citet{selten_properties_1991}, a model may rationalise many datasets either because it captures economically meaningful structure or because it imposes few substantive restrictions on observable outcomes.
-Moreover, a binary pass/fail outcome does not reveal how \emph{severe} a violation is when the model fails.
+If the test is to serve as an interpretation check for recovered WTP objects, rejection cannot be the end of the analysis.
+A binary pass/fail outcome does not reveal whether the static approximation fails badly or only marginally, nor whether rejection reflects the hedonic price representation or intertemporal behaviour.
 I therefore separate rationalisability into structural and behavioural components and quantify violations on each margin using continuous discrepancy measures.
-This approach follows a broader methodological insight that representation theorems naturally induce continuous measures of rationality violations, since their axioms hold if and only if a rationalising object exists (e.g., \citet{andrews2026revealed}).
+The construction exploits the fact that representation theorems induce measures of rationality violations through the distance to their defining restrictions (e.g., \citet{andrews2026revealed}).

 In the hedonic setting, this distinction admits a natural decomposition.
 Rationalisability in the habits-over-characteristics model requires joint satisfaction of two conceptually distinct restrictions. \emph{Structural equalities} (B2$^{+}$) link observed prices to product characteristics through the hedonic technology and act as overidentifying restrictions on the admissible shadow-price representation.
 This is the gatekeeper stage of the empirical analysis. \emph{Behavioural inequalities} (B1$^{+}$) constrain intertemporal choice through shadow prices and the discount factor (Theorem~\ref{Afriat_Missing_Prices}).
 Separating these margins clarifies where empirical discipline originates in characteristics-based valuation and how it differs from more flexible goods-based representations.